edwardshao/nf-dummy/README.md

-A Dummy Netfilter module for Testing
+A Dummy Netfilter Module for Testing
 ========
 A dummy netfilter for testing.<br>
 Note: Only test on 4.2.6